BrysonC/FRUIT/README.md

 ## Upcoming Features
 - [x] Blue Alliance Support
 - [X] Use Twitch instead of a file for input
-- [ ] Load a past CONFIG to save on input time
+- [X] Load a past CONFIG to save on input time
 - [ ] Better handling of erroneous inputs
 - [ ] Update up from Python 3.12.2
 - [ ] Cool logo

 ## Setup for Developers; Getting FRUIT Running
 1. Download and setup Python 3 + Virtual Environment on IDE of choice
-2. Install required packages; pip3 install -r requirements.txt
+2. Install required packages; `pip install -r requirements.txt`
 3. Add file "client_secrets" to TOOLS folder; take code from example.client_secrets and fill empty quotation marks with correct information
 4. Download the latest release version of ffmpeg https://www.gyan.dev/ffmpeg/builds/
 5. Add ffmpeg's bin folder to system path
-5A.
-Press Windows + S or navigate to the search bar 5B.
-Look up and go to "Edit environment variables for your account" 5C.
-Click Path, then click Edit
+    - Press Windows + S or navigate to the search bar
+    - Look up and go to "Edit environment variables for your account"
+    - Click Path, then click Edit
-5D.
-Press Browse, then select the "bin" folder inside the ffmpeg folder 5E.
-Press Ok
+    - Press Browse, then select the "bin" folder inside the ffmpeg folder
+    - Press Ok

 ## Setup for Developers; Operating FRUIT
 1. Follow https://github.com/purduefirst/FRUIT/wiki/APIs and register for desired API keys